scrapy/scrapy/docs/topics/downloader-middleware.rst

 callback, the response downloaded will be just passed to the original request callback.

-If returns an :exception:`IgnoreRequest` exception, the entire request will be dropped completely and its callback never called.
+If returns an :exc:`~scrapy.core.exceptions.IgnoreRequest` exception, the entire request will be dropped completely and its callback never called.

 .. method:: process_response(request, response, spider)